 Truck wraps make your advertising go mobile.
-The wraps are made out of large vinyl decals and graphics that are installed onto the exterior of a business’ trucks.
-The wraps contain branded messages that get the word out about your company.
+The wraps are made out of large vinyl decals and graphics that are installed onto the exterior of a business’s trucks.
+The wraps are custom printed with branded messages that get the word out about your company.

 A truck wrap can cover every inch of a vehicle’s exterior without harming a driver’s vision.
 Alternatively, a wrap might only cover part of the truck.
 Whether it covers the entire surface of a truck or a smaller area, the wrap will be specially designed for the size and shape of your trucks so that it displays your message in a visually appealing and professional manner.
 Your logo, color scheme and text will be on view and visible to drivers throughout the day.

-Not only does a truck wrap add to the aesthetic appeal of the vehicle, but it also is a way for a company to communicate their values and company personality to the general public.
-The images and text you choose will give your company a chance to make a large set of the public aware of what your company’s values and the services you offer.
+In addition to improving the aesthetic appeal of a vehicle, a truck wrap also provides a way for your company to communicate your values and personality to the general public.
+The images and text you choose will allow your company to educate the public on what your business is all about and what services you offer.

 Vehicle wraps will often include a clever tagline, a catalog of products, a company’s contact information, iconic imagery and a logo.
-You can create a wrap that is truly custom and that reflects your company’s identity and personality.
+You can create a wrap that is truly custom to help you achieve your marketing goals.

 Why Are Truck Wraps Right for Your Company?

-When it comes to deciding if an advertising method is right for a company, the cost is going to be one of the crucial factors that influences your decision.
-Truck wraps offer companies an excellent return on investment.
+When it comes to deciding if an advertising method is right for a company, cost is always a chief concern.
+Fortunately, truck wraps offer companies an excellent return on investment.

 Of all advertising types, fleet wraps often provide the lowest cost-per-impression.
-These costs are so small that some studies have found that the impressions cost can go as low as only four cents per thousand views, which is very affordable in comparison to other advertising methods.
-For example, outdoor signs cost on average $3.56, and ads in the newspaper cost $19.70.
+These costs are so small that some studies have found that the impressions cost can go as low as only four cents per thousand views, which is very affordable in comparison to other advertising methods, such as outdoor signs or newspaper ads.

 With these low costs, truck wraps are hands down one of the most affordable marketing options available to companies that have a fleet of trucks.
 Your message will have the chance to reach thousands of viewers each day for an affordable price.